stcruy/public-contrib-hack/README.md

 - On your computer:
   - Create an empty folder `pch-chart`.
-  - Go there and add this repo's scripts `patternToDates.js` and `dates.sh`.
+  - Go there and add this repo's scripts `patternToDates.js` and `datesToCommits.sh`.
   - Run:
     `$ git init`
   - Make a textfile that defines what to draw on your chart,